 Transmission and Epidemiology

 The virus is excreted in large amounts in the feces of infected birds, resulting in rapid spread by direct and indirect means.
-Outbreaks are often initiated in susceptible goslings following transmission of the virus via eggs laid by infected breeder geese.
-Evidence suggests that older subclinically infected geese may act as carriers.
+Outbreaks are often initiated in susceptible goslings after transmission of the virus via eggs laid by infected breeder geese.
+Evidence suggests that older, subclinically infected geese may act as carriers.
 Infected eggs are often the source of the virus when outbreaks of goose parvovirus occur in countries or geographic locations formerly free of the disease.
 Serologic evidence suggests that the virus is present in several species of wild geese in Europe.
 No other avian or biologic vectors have been identified.

 Gross lesions include the presence of a fibrinous pseudomembrane covering the tongue and oral cavity, perihepatitis, pericarditis, pulmonary edema, liver dystrophy, and catarrhal enteritis.
-In acute cases, the heart is characteristically rounded at the apex with a pale myocardium.
+In acute cases, the heart is characteristically rounded at the apex, with a pale myocardium.
 The main microscopic lesions are pronounced degenerative changes in the myocardial cells and the presence of Cowdry type-A intranuclear inclusion bodies.

 A presumptive diagnosis is based on the characteristic clinical course, age incidence, and gross and histologic lesions.
-Confirmation can be obtained following isolation of the parvovirus in cell cultures or embryonated eggs derived from susceptible geese and Muscovy ducks.
+Confirmation can be obtained after isolation of the parvovirus in cell cultures or embryonated eggs derived from susceptible geese and Muscovy ducks.
 Presence of the virus can be confirmed by electron microscopic examination of infected cultures and neutralization with specific goose parvovirus antiserum.
 Diagnosis can also be confirmed by direct detection of antigen or virus in tissues from infected birds, by immunofluorescence, or by the use of PCR.
-Serologic tests for goose parvovirus include virus neutralization, agar gel precipitation, and ELISA.
+Serologic tests for goose parvovirus include virus neutralization, agar gel precipitation, immunofluorescence, and ELISA.

 Prevention and Treatment